caltechlibrary/baler/README.md

 The image of a baler used at the top of this README file was obtained from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Baling_Small_Square_Bales_with_Accumulator.jpg) on 2023-12-11.
 The photo was taken and contributed by [Glendon Kuhns](https://commons.wikimedia.org/wiki/User:Gkuhns) and made available under the [Creative Commons CC0 1.0 license](https://commons.wikimedia.org/wiki/File:Baling_Small_Square_Bales_with_Accumulator.jpg#Licensing).

 Numerous other broken link checkers similar to Baler can be found in GitHub.
 Some of them served as sources of ideas for what to do in Baler, and I want to acknowledge this debt.
-The following are notable programs that I looked at (and if you are the author of another one not listed here, please don't feel slighted – I probably missed it simply due to limited time, inadequate or incomplete search, and lack of serendipity):
+The following are notable programs that I looked at (and if you are the author of another one not listed here, please don't feel slighted – I probably missed it simply due to limited time, inadequate or incomplete search, or lack of serendipity):

 * [My Broken Link Checker](https://github.com/marketplace/actions/my-broken-link-checker)
 * [Broken Link Checker Action](https://github.com/marketplace/actions/broken-link-checker-action)